International activities of ANVUR

 - the application – through a visit of international experts scheduled in 2023 – for recognition by the World Federation for Medical Education (WFME), which is necessary to allow students who graduate in Medicine in Italy to continue their educational and professional path in the USA Specialty Schools, in addition to allowing the Italian Schools of Medicine to enhance their attractiveness towards foreign students;

 - the extension of the collaborations with European and international agencies, which has recently led to the conclusion of formal cooperation agreements with the Agency of the Holy See (AVEPRO), the Agency of the Community of Aragon (ACPUA), the Peruvian National Quality Assurance Body (SUNEDU), the Argentinian National Assessment and Accreditation Commission (CONEAU), the Montenegro Quality Assurance Agency (AKOKVO / ACQAHE)the Agency for Quality Assurance in Higher Education of Albania (ASCAL), the Fundación para el Conocimiento madri+d Agency of Madrid, as well as the signing of the Agreement on reforming research assessment.
-The relations with the French agency HCERES, already formalized in 2015 through the stipulation of a collaboration protocol, have been recently consolidated through the designation of a member of the Governing Board in the French Haut Conseil;
+The relations with the French agency HCERES and the Hungarian agency MAB, already formalized through the stipulation of collaboration protocols, have been recently consolidated through the designation of a member of the Governing Board in the French Haut Conseil and in the Strategic Planning Board of MAB;

 - the organization of International Working Groups (for example in the field of Advanced Artistic and Musical Training) or the active presence of members of the Governing Council and ANVUR staff in international projects and working groups on topics of particular relevance to the future of higher education and European research (such as micro-credentials, European universities, research evaluation);